atk4/dsql/README.md

 2. Small footprint.
 We don't duplicate query code for all vendors, instead we use clever templating system.
 3. Extensibility.
 We have 3 different ways to extend DSQL as well as 3rd party vendor driver support.
 4. **Any Query** - any query with any complexity can be expressed through DSQL.
-5. Zero dependencies.
+5. Almost no dependencies.
 Use DSQL in any PHP application or framework.
 6. NoSQL support.
 In addition to supporting PDO, DSQL can be extended to deal with SQL-compatible NoSQL servers.

 [See our "Awesome Queries" gallery](https://github.com/atk4/dsql/wiki/Awesome-Queries)